-Which of the freshest fitness wearables to hit the market is for you?
+Do you need a feature-heavy smartwatch or fitness tracker?

-Apple Watch Series 7 is the newest smartwatch in the Apple lineup.
-It features the largest, most advanced display, an optimized UI with a new keyboard and watch faces, IPX durability, fast charging, new colors, and all the great features of Watch OS.
-It also offers 18 hours of battery life.
+The Apple Watch Series 7 is the newest smartwatch in the Apple lineup.
+On top of all the great features we love about Watch OS, it features the largest, most advanced display ever, an optimized UI with a new keyboard and watch faces, IPX durability, fast charging, and new colors.
+It offers 18 hours of battery life.

 Pros